 Our Lightened Up Patatas Bravas

 To keep things a bit on the lighter side, we opted to roast the potatoes, rather than deep fry them.
 With a light coating of butter (or duck fat, if you really want to get fancy), oven roasting brings the chunks to a crisp and tender state of perfection.

 Patatas Bravas is considered to be one of the spiciest tapas dishes in Spanish cuisine, however the spice comes from the sauce, so you can dial the heat up or down depending on your preference.
 Our recipe below creates a sauce with only a mild spiciness, so go crazy on the cayenne if you like to kick things up.

-- 2 lbs white potatoes, cut into ½ inch chunks
+- 2 lbs russet potatoes, cut into ½ inch chunks

-- 1 ½ tsp butter, melted (or duck fat or bacon grease)
+- 1 ½ tsp salted butter or bacon grease, melted

 - ¼ tsp salt

 - 1 tsp salted butter